MediaComem/comem-archidep/subjects/unix-processes/README.md

 Swap:             0           0           0
 ```

+> The `-m` option of the `free` command displays memory size in
+> [mebibytes][mebibyte], a more human-readable quantity, instead of bytes.

 ## Exit status

 <!-- slide-front-matter class: center, middle -->

-> How children indicate success to their parent.
+> How children indicate success to their parent

 <p class='center'><img class='w40' src='images/exit-status.png' /></p>